razakmat/OOP-SemestralWorkTeam/Semestralka.package/NormalUser.class/README.md

-I'm a class representing a registered user with no special role or rights (unlike an administrator.).
+I am a class representing a NormalUser.

+NormalUsers can view a film, add a comment or search by genre.
+NormalUser can be promoted by admin to AdminUser.